 This site is on WordPress, however, for many years it was housed over at Blogger.
 In the beginning, I used to create my own layouts through Googling and reading.
 I purchased digital scrapbooking kits off the internet and used/manipulated them with Microsoft Paint and Office Publisher.
 Towards the end of my Blogger days, I broke down and had someone design it.

 Do you take your own pictures for the blog?

-The pictures that you see on the blog have been taken by both my husband and I. I do take the majority of them since he is gone during the day, however, he has been known to take them also.
+The pictures that you see on the blog have been taken by both my husband and I. Husband Man is an amateur photographer and has taught me everything I know about picture taking.
+His passion for photography matches my passion for cooking.
+As of November 2015, we shoot our pictures with a Nikon D7000 (mine) and a Sony A7ii (his).
 We are in no way professional photographers and still have lots and lots to learn about food photography.